johnszewczyk/bashgame/README.md

 ### Tile Database

 Initially, a tile was an associative array, allowing many properties through keys and values.
 An array held the names of each tile for reference.
 The limitations of nested arrays in bash created a convoluted system to set or access tiles.
 Ultimately, the added complexity, though functional, resulted in the program becoming tedious to understand.

-Further, a "framebuffer" was needed to quickly draw the tiles, as even looping through the reference array was noticeably slower.
-Although the tile database held variety of attributes, simply creating a new array to track tiles with a given attritube is effective.
+Further, moving away from a padded coordinate system (via printf) to a positional/ indexed organiztaion not only simplified code, but immediately allowed game size to increase from ~90x90 to ~600x600 or more.
+Finally, moving to a single indexed array for all tiles massively reduced load times.